codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to have a job at a calendar factory but I got the sack because I took a couple of days off.
+My dentist is the best, he even has a little plaque!

 ## Daily Trivia

-What does the International System of Quantities refer 1024 bytes as?
+When was the programming language &quot;C#&quot; released?
- 1. Kelobyte
+ 1. 2000
- 2. Kibibyte
+ 2. 2001
- 3. Kilobyte
+ 3. 1999
- 4. Kylobyte
+ 4. 1998

 <details>
   <summary>Answer</summary>
-  Kibibyte
+  2000
 </details>